-Generally, if you think you’ll hold onto the mortgage for a long duration, paying the closing costs upfront may be wiser than financing them (less interest paid over a longer period); the reverse is also true.
+Generally, if you think you’ll hold onto the mortgage for a long duration, paying the closing costs upfront may be wiser than financing them.

 However, if you feel your money could be invested elsewhere at a better return than the interest rate on your mortgage, it may make sense to include the closing costs in the loan.

 If you’ve got the money to pay for closing costs, and feel you won’t do any better putting the money elsewhere, it may be wise to pay the closing costs yourself and keep your loan balance and/or interest rate as low as possible.

 Of course, some borrowers may have no choice but to roll the closing costs into the loan, assuming they’re just scrapping by in the assets department (not sensible).